Overcoming the Fear of Death

 Death was not part of God’s original plan.
 But after sin, people became subject to death (Romans 5:12) and this fear seized them.
-But the apostle Paul gives the good news of how we can overcome this dreadful fear, “Since then the children share in flesh and blood, He Himself likewise also partook of the same, that through death He might render powerless him who had the power of death, that is, the devil; and might deliver those who through fear of death were subject to slavery all their lives” (Hebrews 2:14-15).
+But the apostle Paul gives the good news of how we can overcome the fear of death: “Since then the children share in flesh and blood, He Himself likewise also partook of the same, that through death He might render powerless him who had the power of death, that is, the devil; and might deliver those who through fear of death were subject to slavery all their lives” (Hebrews 2:14-15).

 Christ conquered death when He resurrected from the grave.
 Not only did Christ Himself rise, but “the graves were opened; and many bodies of the saints which slept arose, and came out of the graves after his resurrection” (Matthew 27:52, 53).
 Christ, entered the realm of death, conquered it, and took away some captives of death, “and having spoiled principalities and powers, he made a shew of them openly, triumphing over them in it” (Colossians 2:15).